pibara/pyspqsigs/README.md

 ## status

+* Multiprocessing for key creation not yet working.
+Needed for speeding up slow key creation.
 * The linters are not yet happy with the code, will fix this once signing and validation match up again
-* There is a lot of room for paralelization in new key generation.
-Need to look into this before declaring lib production ready.
 * Need to add a setup.py, and need to push to pypi once stuf works and is stable.
 * We should get a second pair of eyes to look at the code.